12 songs that celebrate Rani Mukerji’s earthy appeal like no other…

 Yun kisi ne tera rasta nahi dekha hoga” :O

 I’m sure the writer didn’t really mean it.
 But yeah, that was it.
-Also, lovely tune by Anu Malik.
+Also, it is a lovely tune by Anu Malik.

 Na Milo Humse Zyada… (Badal)